 - One gummy Life Saver (a standard bag will provide many life preservers)

 - One small plastic cup (Dollar Tree has a good and inexpensive selection)

 Check out this video by Mr. Pearson for the story setup and directions on how to save Fred the worm.
 The video length is only 1:42.
 Make sure you watch to the very end.
 Mr. Pearson used Chatterpix in a very creative way.

 How can your group save Fred?
 Your group can only use the four paperclips to accomplish this mission: You need to get the life preserver on Fred and get Fred back in his boat, all without touching Fred, the boat, or the life preserver.
 It would also be great if you did not injure Fred.
 Do not stab him with your paper clips.

 Two tips from Tessa Stow, a fifth grade teacher in Hereford ISD who uses Save Fred as her first science lab every year.

 - Don’t tell them they can bend the paper clips.
 “Sometimes you have to modify in science because it doesn’t always work the first time.”

 - Use a digital storytelling tool to create a story about Fred.
 Try out.
 Toontastic on a Chromebook or Book Creator on an iPad.

-- Try Adobe Spark Video to create your own Save Fred video.
+- Try Adobe Express to create your own Save Fred video.